Princes Street Gardens: Castle Hill Gardens

 Running along the southern edge of the West Princes Street Gardens is a train line separating the garden from the Castle Hill Garden.
 You can access Castle Hill Garden via a bridge behind the Ross Band Stand.
-The garden has been closed for several years due to rockfall and subsidence.
+This garden includes a postern to Edinburgh Castle, a plaque commemorating the location of a Zeppelin bomb from an air raid in World War I, the ruins of St Margarets well house and tower, a sculpture commemorating the twinning of Edinburgh and San Diego cities, and a recreation of woodland from the era of David I.

+This part of the garden was closed in 2019 because of the danger of rockfall.
+A rock-catching fence was installed in 2025 to protect the area, allowing the path between Princes Street and King Stables Road to be re-opened.

 Castle Terrace Gardens

 Until the 1960s on the western side of the West Princes Street Gardens the Castle Terrace Gardens were adjoined.
 In 1964 these gardens were dug up to construct a 750-bay car park.